aquasecurity/trivy/CONTRIBUTING.md

 ### Title
 It is not that strict, but we use the title conventions in this repository.
-Each commit message doesn't have to follow the conventions as long as it is clear and descriptive since it will be squashed and merged
+Each commit message doesn't have to follow the conventions as long as it is clear and descriptive since it will be squashed and merged.

 #### Format of the title